 Notre Dame Student Peace Conference

-The annual Notre Dame Student Peace Conference, which takes place during the spring semester, attracts undergraduate and graduate students from across the U.S. and abroad who want to change the world and who are committed to rigorous, multi-disciplinary academic work on peacebuilding.
-Students present original research and showcase innovative peacebuilding practices.
+The annual Notre Dame Student Peace Conference attracts undergraduate and graduate students from across the U.S. and abroad who want to change the world and who are committed to rigorous academic work on peacebuilding, social justice, and conflict transformation.

 2019 "Expanding Circles: Peace in a Polarized Age?"

-In the world today, we see an increase in displaced peoples, rising global powers, mass shootings, political divisiveness, and organized protests.
-The conference explored what inclusive approaches to peacebuilding look like in today’s divided social, political, and international systems.
+In the world today, there has been an increase in displaced peoples, rising global powers, mass shootings, political divisiveness, and organized protests.
+This conference explored how to expand the circle of voices that contribute to theory and practice and highlighted inclusive approaches to peacebuilding in today’s divided social, political, and international systems.

 This conference sought to challenge existing misperceptions of peace and peacebuilding as idealistic by highlighting the specific building blocks and strategic actions that make creating pathways to peace possible.

-Participants in this conference explored the diversity of unique perspectives and experiences that each person or group brings to the process of peacebuilding and discussed how the relationships between these contributors form a unified mosaic of approaches necessary to confront modern day issues.
+Participants in this conference explored the diversity of unique perspectives and experiences that each person or group brings to the peacebuilding process.
+Students discussed how the relationships between these contributors form a unified mosaic of approaches necessary to confront modern day issues.

 This conference examined longstanding challenges to peace, such as nuclear weapons, along with more recent threats such as the rise of religious fundamentalism and environmental crises.

-Student participants addressed post-Cold War peacebuilding efforts and explored how those efforts can inform future peacebuilding strategies.
+Student participants addressed Cold War peacebuilding efforts and the lessons learned from past decades and strategies.
+Students explored how those lessons can inform future peacebuilding work in the face of deeper understanding of violence and oppression.

 This conference explored the integration of peacebuilding theory and practice, addressing how these complementary aspects of peacebuilding enrich one other.